skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

 </table>
 </div>

-We made it.
-It wasn't hard, was it?
+Looks good, right?
 I hope you enjoyed it!

-In case you are interested in experimenting more with the program, a more usable Python program that summarizes everything we've done here can be found at this [repo](https://github.com/skacem/TIL/blob/3e4eaf87fb3dc34a45164cbb17d638a9e2ec31d2/Python/github_crawler.py).
+In case you are interested in experimenting more with the github crawler, a more useable Python code that summarizes everything we've done here can be found in [here](https://bit.ly/2Um27nF).

 ---
 <a name="note1">1</a>: NaN is used as a placeholder for missing data consistently in pandas.
 No matter if it is a float, integer or string.
 And we want to save our results as a `pandas.DataFrame`.[↩](#n1)